Why you should consider starting a Roth IRA for kids

 A Roth IRA can be a good fit for kids for several reasons.

 • Compound interest.
-While most people work 30 or 40 years until they retire, kids who open a Roth IRA could benefit from 50 years or more of tax-free growth due to compound interest.
+While most people work 30 or 40 years until they retire, kids who open a Roth IRA could benefit from 50 years or more of tax-free growth due to compound growth.
 As a hypothetical example, just one $6,500 deposit into a Roth IRA for kids could be worth over $190,000 after 50 years and more than $375,000 in 60 years, assuming a 7% annual return.
 If the child continues to contribute $6,500 a year, they could have almost $3 million after 50 years and $6 million in 60 years, assuming the same rate of return.

 • Potentially higher returns than a savings account.
 Roth IRAs are tied to the stock market, and historically, the S&P 500 Index has averaged a 6.5% to 7% annual return over the past 25 years,1 while the current average savings account pays 0.40% interest.2